iyer-karthik/covid19infobot/README.md

 1. Once a bot is registered and a token created, clone this repository\
 `git clone https://github.com/iyer-karthik/covid19infobot`
 https://github.com/iyer-karthik/

 2. Create a virtual environment in Python 3.7 and activate it. cd into the folder for the repository and run\
-`pip install -r requirements.txt`
+`pip install -r requirements.txt`.

-3. Finally run `main.py YOUR-BOT-TOKEN`\
+3. Set up your Bot User OAuth Access Token as an environment variable called 'SLACK-BOT-TOKEN'.

-(Use your Bot User OAuth Access Token.)
+3. Finally run `python main.py`.
 The bot is now activated and you can interact with it.